00tau/dotfiles/sb.md

     alias ey="eu -la "
     ```

-* In the shell: Assuming you are browsing through your files and opening
+* In the shell: assuming you are browsing through your files and opening
   a lot of them using a shell, too, Seebrise defines a handy script
   named *op*.
 Invoking